botter-workshop/sequelize-handlers/README.md

 ```

 ### query
 The `query` handler will always return paged results.
-The `offset`, `limit`, and `count`
+The handler returns paging
-is sent back in the `Content-Range` header.
+data in the `Content-Range` header in the form `start - end / total`.

-Upon success the handler will return a `200` if the entire collection was returned otherwise
+Upon success the handler will return a `200 OK` if the entire collection was returned otherwise
-it will return a `206`.
+it will return a `206 Partial Content`.

 ```
 app.get('/hammers', sequelizeHandlers.query(Hammer));
 ```

 ### remove
-The `remove` handler will return a `204` upon success.
-The handler will return a `404`
+The `remove` handler will return a `204 No Content` upon success.
+The handler will return a `404 Not Found`
 if the corresponding record could not be located.

 ```